LvYe-Go/Foreign-Exchange/Final_Project/lab_notebook.md

     1. To obatin the html chat result must open with firefox brower, need to set up server to run it if want open it with any brower.
     Because  XMLHttpRequest cannot load flare.json.
 Cross origin requests are only supported for HTTP.
 That is because the other brower cannot fetch local data in function d3.json () excepting firefox.

-    2. Limited using pre knowledge for user input word , need imporve to handle with any input
+    2. Limited using prior knowledge for user input word , need imporve to handle with any input

 ## Error analysis